MAJ-Tech/alx-system_engineering-devops/0x02-shell_redirections/README.md

 *This script that prints “Hello, World”, followed by a new line to the standard output.

 #######################################################################################.
-			  1. Confused smiley
+			  1. confused smiley

-This a script that displays a confused smiley "(Ôo)'.
+this a script that displays a confused smiley "(Ôo)'.

 #######################################################################################.